illusional/immutable-interval-tree/README.md

 > This repository is still in development.
 Intervals can be inserted and queried, but there is still work to be done to remove nodes.

+Changes to be made:

+- Fix deletion
+- Height should be 0 if no children, thinking depth
+- Pass test(ish) cases from https://www.hackerrank.com/challenges/self-balancing-tree/forum

 Similar to [davidisaaclee/interval-tree](https://github.com/davidisaaclee/interval-tree), I wanted an type-safe interval tree with immutable functional interface.

 The primary motivations for this project was to be: